 Legal Travel to Cuba

 New travel restrictions were issued by the Office of Foreign Asset Control (OFAC) on June 4, 2019, to take effect the following day.
 The most important change is that cruise ships are no longer allowed to sail to or from the U.S. to Cuba.
 The second biggie is the elimination of People to People (P2P) travel.
-This has been the most used category by most travelers and workshops for the past 7 to 8 years.
+This has been the most used category by most travelers and workshops for about 7 years.

 However, the Support for the Cuban People category – instituted by the Trump Administration approximately 2 years ago – is still valid.
 Photography workshops that stay in private homes and engage with Cubans on a daily basis fully qualify under this category.